 Force tunnel configuration

 In a force tunnel configuration, all traffic will go over VPN.
-This is the default configuration and takes effect if no routes are specified.
+Force tunnel is the default configuration, and takes effect when no routes are specified.

-The only implication of this setting is the manipulation of routing entries.
-In the case of a force tunnel, VPN V4 and V6 default routes (for example.
-0.0.0.0/0) are added to the routing table with a lower metric than ones for other interfaces.
-This sends traffic through the VPN as long as there isn’t a specific route on the physical interface itself.
+The only implication of force tunnel is the manipulation of routing entries: VPN V4 and V6 default routes (for example 0.0.0.0/0) are added to the routing table with a lower metric than ones for other interfaces.
+This configuration sends traffic through the VPN as long as there isn't a specific route on the physical interface:

-For built-in VPN, this decision is controlled using the MDM setting VPNv2/ProfileName/NativeProfile/RoutingPolicyType.
+- For built-in VPN, the decision is controlled using the MDM setting

-For a UWP VPN plug-in, this property is directly controlled by the app.
-If the VPN plug-in indicates the default route for IPv4 and IPv6 as the only two Inclusion routes, the VPN platform marks the connection as Force Tunneled.
+- For a UWP VPN plug-in, the app controls the property.
+If the VPN plug-in indicates the default route for IPv4 and IPv6 as the only two Inclusion routes, the VPN platform marks the connection as Force Tunneled

 See VPN profile options and VPNv2 CSP for XML configuration.

-When you configure a VPN profile in Microsoft Intune, you select a checkbox to enable split tunnel configuration.
+When you configure a VPN profile in Microsoft Intune, you can enable split tunnel configuration:

-Next, in Corporate Boundaries, you add the routes that should use the VPN connection.
+Once enabled, you can add the routes that should use the VPN connection.